Jin Yunying: Life in Manchuria

-When Yunying turned 19, Puyi arranged for her to be married to Runqi (潤麒) of the Gobulo (郭布羅) clan.
+When Yunying turned 19, Puyi arranged for her to be married to Runqi of the Gobulo (郭布羅) clan.
 Runqi was the younger brother of Wanrong, Puyi's empress.
-In 1931, Puyi was installed as the emperor of Manchukuo, a puppet state established by the Empire of Japan in northeastern China.
-Yunying and Runqi were married in Hsinking (present-day Changchun, Jilin), the capital of Manchukuo.
+In 1931, Puyi was installed as emperor of Manchukuo, a puppet state established by the Empire of Japan in northeastern China.
+Yunying and Runqi were married in Xinjing (present-day Changchun, Jilin), the capital of Manchukuo.
 About a month after the wedding, Puyi sent Runqi, Pujie and Yunying to Japan for studies.
-When Yunying arrived in Japan, she was immediately approached by members of the Japanese imperial family, who wanted her to serve as the honorary president of the women's association.
+When Yunying arrived there, she was immediately approached by members of the Japanese imperial family, who wanted her to serve as the honorary president of the women's association.
 One of the Shōwa Emperor's sisters-in-law also specially invited her to their residence to teach them the Chinese language.

 Yunying felt lonely during her stay in Japan, so she often wrote to Puyi.
-Puyi had their letters compiled into a book.
-In 1933, Yunying returned to Hsinking to visit her family and decided to remain in China.
+He had their letters compiled into a book.
+In 1933, she returned to Xinjing to visit her family and decided to remain in China.
 Runqi accompanied her and served in Manchukuo as an instructor in a military school.
+In his memoirs, Puyi described Yunying as spoiled, idle, and interested in pointless matters during the Manchukuo period, foremost to be in his favour.
+When he gave a gift to another member of their family, she wished to be given the same.
+According to Puyi, Yunying later said about this period in her life: "What was I before, but an ornament?"